doaashafik/form-validate/README.md

 # FORM VALIDATE

-Form Validate is a template-based validation was built with javascript, User Can validate input and got streams of data that detect the validation.
+Form Validate is a template-based validation, was created with javascript.
+User Can validate input and got streams of data that detect the validation.

-## INSTALATION
+### INSTALATION

 **npm**
 `npm i form-validate`

-## API
+### API

 #### Schema